-Now, the most common source of false teaching in christianity is usually attributable to distorting what the scriptures actually state on a matter, and this false teaching is no different.
+Now, a common method of false teaching in christianity is to deceptively distort what the scriptures actually state on a matter, and this particular false teaching is no different.
 You see, many in christianity lift something Paul said in Romans 14 out of its context to make it say something completely different than it actually states.

 First, here is the verse that is lifted out of its context for the false doctrine:

 “One person regards one day above another, another regards every day alike.
 Each person must be fully convinced in his own mind.”
 Romans 14:5

 I have to admit that when I was lost in christianity, I also believed this verse to mean that ANY day could be classified as the day of the week for rest and assembling of the body of believers.
 But, christianity relies on ignorance of the entire context of what Paul is talking about in this passage.

 Paul is speaking here about the matter of eating and fasting, not of the weekly assembling of believers.
 Let’s look at the context of what Paul is speaking of here.

 “Now accept the one who is weak in faith, but not for the purpose of passing judgment on his opinions.
 One person has faith that he may eat all things, but he who is weak eats vegetables only [here Paul is comparing those who ate only vegetables with those who also ate meat].